 After your marriage in the U.S., your new spouse can apply to USCIS for a green card, through a process called adjustment of status (the main form for which is the I-485).
 The two of you will attend a green card interview at a local USCIS office.

-After USCIS approves the I-130, spouses of U.S. citizens can continue forward with visa processing, while spouses of permanent residents must wait until USCIS and the State Department say (based on your priority date) that you can start the visa application process.
-Once you’ve applied, you may have to wait a few more months for a visa to become available.
-The wait is often about two years for an available visa, though there was no wait as of early 2020.
+After USCIS approves the I-130, spouses of U.S. citizens can continue forward with visa processing, while spouses of permanent residents might need to wait until USCIS and the State Department say (based on your priority date) that the immigrant can start the visa application process.
+The wait is often about two years for an available visa, though there was no wait as of late 2022.

 Once the priority date is current, your spouse will go through consular processing for an immigrant visa.
 This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in the appropriate city in Mexico.
 (The U.S. petitioner might be able to attend, but is not required to.)
-Upon approval, your spouse enters the U.S. on an immigrant visa, at which time he or she becomes a lawful permanent resident and receives an actual green card will be sent by mail soon after.
+Upon approval, your spouse enters the U.S. on an immigrant visa and becomes a lawful permanent resident.
+The actual green card will be sent by mail soon after.

 If your spouse happens to be living in another country than Mexico, the consulate there would likely be the one to handle the case.